Encyclopedia … combined with a great Buyer's Guide!

 When propagating by one wavelength in <$x$> direction, the plane wave acquires a phase delay of <$2 \pi$>.

-$$c = \lambda /T = \lambda \nu $$
+$$v_{\rm ph} = \lambda /T = \lambda \: \nu $$

 For wave packets, there is another kind of velocity, called the group velocity, which can deviate from the phase velocity if there is chromatic dispersion, i.e., a dependence of the phase velocity on the frequency.

-Note that for waves with a different spatial distribution – for example, for strongly focused laser beams, the amplitude is a function of position is in general not (or not exactly) periodic, and the spacing between subsequent wave maxima may somewhat deviate from the wavelength, which is always defined for a plane wave.
+Note that for waves with a different spatial distribution – for example, for strongly focused laser beams, the amplitude is a function of position is in general not (at least not exactly) periodic, and the spacing between subsequent wave maxima may somewhat deviate from the wavelength, which is always defined for a plane wave.
 See also the article on the Gouy phase shift, which is essentially a phase deviation of Gaussian beams against a plane wave for comparison.

-Wavelengths and Colors
+Wavelengths of Light and Colors

 colors and wavelengths